 Work in collaboration with all other team members

-Some examples of when you might make a referral to see an Occupational Therapist include (when/if these impact the functionality of learning):
+Some examples of when to make a referral to an Occupational Therapist may include:

-If the child seems to have difficulty with fine motor skills such as pencil grasp, printing or developing a dominant hand, writing their name or other written work
+If the child has difficulty with fine motor skills such as pencil grasp, printing or developing a dominant hand, writing their name or other written work

-If a child has significant challenges with loud noises or bright lights that impacts their ability to learn in school
+If the child has significant challenges with loud noises or bright lights that impacts their ability to learn in school

 If completion of tasks/routines are significantly slower than their peers (eating, drinking, toileting, or dressing)